 - Toxic Chill - PC

 Though the Riddler does not physically appear within the game, he is able to tap into Batman's radio and taunts him throughout the game.
 He has hidden a multitude of trophies that must be found and has created a vast amount of riddles that Batman must solve.
 Once all of his riddles have been deciphered and the trophies have been collected, Batman overhears the police breaking into Riddler's unknown hideout and apprehending him.
 Furthermore, the Riddler's cell can be discovered within the game, it is covered in riddles and green question marks.

 Batman: Arkham City

-The Riddler will have a much greater and physical role in Batman: Arkham City.
-The Riddler will once again try to baffle The Dark Knight with various riddles and conundrums, however this time around innocent lives will hang in the balance and it is up to Batman to save them from the Riddler's clutches.
+The Riddler had a bigger role in Batman: Arkham City.
+The Riddler once again tried to baffle The Dark Knight with various riddles and conundrums.
+However, this time around, innocent lives hang in the balance and Batman has to save them from the Riddler's clutches.

 Lego Batman 2: DC Superheroes

 The Riddler is the second boss fight in the opening level of the game, after Harley Quinn, You can also track down anddefeat him in open world Gotham City.
 Once you defeat him, The Riddler becomes a playable character.